lallemel/CharmDimuon-Generator/README.md

 # Step 2: PYTHIA

-## Event Update with Charm Quark Production
+## Update of the Events with Charm Quark Production

 Author: Louise Lallement Arnaud
 Contact: lallemen@ualberta.ca or louise.lallement@etu.univ-grenoble-alpes.fr
 Working with: Sourav Sarkar, Juan Pablo Yáñez

-This step consist in running the LHC software package PYTHIA over the 1,000,000 previously generated events to update them with charm quark (then hadron) production.
+This step consists in running the LHC software package PYTHIA over the 1,000,000 previously generated events to update them with charm quark (then hadron) production.

 ## Terminal set-up